fjebaker/blog/pages/2022-03-circular-orbits.md

 Of course, the region within the photon orbit is impossible to probe with this technique, since the integrator cannot handle this domain.
 The negative energy regimes are therefore also impossible to discover with this method.
 Nevertheless, it proves reliable for finding stable orbits, up to the initial domain of the bounding window.

-I'd also note here that this prototype code is able to those 100 stable orbits in just under a second, with approximately O($n$) scaling.
+I'd also note here that this prototype code is able to discover those 100 stable orbits in just under a second, with approximately O($n$) scaling.
 Some aspects of this method could be optimized, but that is beyond the intention of this blog post.

 ## Discussion